Acai: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 1. Select High-Quality Products: Choosing high-quality acai products is critical for achieving the best possible health effects.
 Look for items that are made entirely with acai, with no additional sweeteners, tastes, or preservatives.
 Choose organic and sustainably sourced acai to reduce your exposure to pesticides and environmental toxins.

 2. Follow Dosage Guidelines: Consuming 100-200 grams of acai pulp per day is generally considered safe and healthy for the majority of people.
-However, before beginning an acai supplementation plan, if you have any pre-existing health issues or are taking any prescriptions, you should contact a healthcare expert.
+However, before beginning an acai supplementation plan, if you have any pre-existing or are taking any prescriptions, you should contact a healthcare expert.

 1. Include Acai in a Balanced Diet: Acai should be included in a balanced diet that includes a range of fruits, vegetables, complete grains, lean protein sources, and healthy fats.
 It is not advisable to rely only on acai or any other single meal for good health.